Buyer-First Guide to Protecting Your Real Estate Investment

 Penalties for default

-Exit & refund terms
+Exit and refund conditions

 Approval responsibilities